codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 Now that we've covered creating credentials, let's move on to accessing them from a `Jenkinsfile`.

-## Secrets access from a Jenkinsfile
+## Accessing credentials from a Jenkinsfile

-We will be focusing on job `130-accessing-credentials`.
+We will be running job `130-accessing-credentials`.

 ![]({{site.baseurl}}/assets/custom/img/blog/2019-05-27-accessing-and-dumping-jenkins-credentials/005.png)